snowyu/amforth/doc/source/index.rst

 Here you'll find things that are not yet released but will be part of the next release.
 See the code section at Sourceforge to get the
 `most recent sources <http://sourceforge.net/p/amforth/code/HEAD/tree/trunk/>`__

+* small documentation patch provided by Carsten Strotmann.
+Also a few "delete-trailing-whitespace" changes.

 18.10.2020: release 6.9
 .......................